Learning to extrapolate using continued fractions: Predicting the critical temperature of superconductor materials: Conclusions

 Overall, the results show the limitations of the current dataset.
-One possible limitation is the lack of other useful molecular descriptors that can bring important problem domain knowledge about the structure of the materials and their properties.
+One possible limitation is the lack of other useful molecular descriptors that can bring important problem-domain knowledge about the structure of the materials and their properties.
 In addition, it is also possible that a careful ``segmentation'' of the different materials is necessary.
-In some sense, the results of the experiments presented here may help the AI community reflect on how to do these analyses and motivate the researchers to work in closer collaboration with superconductivity specialists to provide other molecular descriptors.
+In some sense, the results of the experiments presented here may help the AI community reflect on how to do these analyses and motivate a closer collaboration with superconductivity specialists to provide other molecular descriptors.

 We actually often compare the inherent difficulties in prediction in this dataset to other areas on which some of us have been working extensively (like the prediction of survivability in breast cancer using transcriptomic data).
 In both cases, without separating the training samples into meaningful subgroups, the models obtained generalised poorly.

-This said, one of the reasons that our continued fraction based method may be doing just a bit better in the generalisation test in our \textit{Out-of-Domain} study, is that there might be some structural similarities in the set of compounds used to define the ``last'' continued fraction approximation, then, indirectly perhaps, from the molecular descriptors present some useful information which the continued fraction representation has exploited.
+This said, one of the reasons that our continued fraction-based method may be doing just a bit better in the generalisation test in our \textit{Out-of-Domain} study, is that there might be some structural similarities in the set of compounds used to define the continued fraction approximation at the highest temperatures in the training set, then, indirectly perhaps, from the molecular descriptors present in these samples some useful information exists which the continued fraction representation has exploited.
 We will investigate this hypothesis in a future publication where we aim to include more relevant problem-domain information, in collaboration with specialists, to benefit from the structure and known properties of the actual compounds.

-In terms of future research {on the algorithm we propose here}, it is clear that \texttt{Spln-CFR} is already a promising approach that has some obvious extensions worth considering in the future, for instance, the inclusion of \textit{bagging} and \textit{boosting} techniques which can improve the \textit{Out-of-Sample} performance.
+In terms of future research on the algorithm we propose here, it is clear that \texttt{Spln-CFR} is already a promising approach that has some obvious extensions worth considering in the future, for instance, the inclusion of \textit{bagging} and \textit{boosting} techniques which can improve the \textit{Out-of-Sample} performance.
 In addition, we consider that learning with modifications of the MSE in the training set may lead to better performance for the \textit{Out-of-Domain} scenario, and we plan to conduct further research in that area as well.